 - Pawnshops offer collateral-based loans -- meaning the loan is secured by something of value.
-You bring in something you own, and if the pawnbroker is interested, he will offer you a loan.
+You take in something you own, and if the pawnbroker is interested, he will offer you a loan.
 The pawnbroker then keeps your item until you repay the loan.
 The loan amount will likely be a small fraction of the item's actual value.

 - You can sell your item to the pawnshop outright, but pawnbrokers are less enthusiastic about these transactions because loans offer much more profit potential for the pawnbroker.

 - You must receive a pawn ticket.
 Don't lose this!
-Not only is it the receipt for your item, but it also summarizes the terms of your loan: fees, expiration date, description of your item, etc.
+Not only is it the receipt for your item, it also summarizes the terms of your loan: fees, expiration date, description of your item, etc.

 Repaying the loan

-You have two choices on repayment:
+You have 2 choices for repayment:

 In some locations, you can extend the loan period by up to several months, but you'll incur additional charges.